Ayush-k-Shukla/system-design-learning/lld/factory.md

    2. Testing becomes hard
    3. violates key principle, especially Open/Closed Principle (as our class is not closed for modification)

-## What is Factor Method
+## What is Factory Method

-1. It takes the idea of object creation and hands it off to subclasses.
+- It takes the idea of object creation and hands it off to subclasses.
 Instead of one central factory deciding what to create, you delegate the responsibility to specialized classes that know exactly what they need to produce.

 ### Class Diagram